Assassin's Creed (film): Plot

-In 1492 Andalusia, during the Granada War, Aguilar de Nerha is accepted into the Assassin Brotherhood and assigned to protect Prince Ahmed de Granada from the Templar Order.
+In 1492 Andalusia, during the Granada War, Aguilar de Nerha is accepted into the Assassin Brotherhood and assigned to protect Prince Ahmed of Granada from the Templar Order.
 In 1986, adolescent Callum "Cal" Lynch finds his mother Mary killed by his father, Joseph, an Assassin.
 Gunmen led by Alan Rikkin, CEO of the Templars' Abstergo Foundation, arrive to capture Joseph, who persuades his son to escape.

 In 2016, Cal is sentenced to death for murdering a pimp, but Abstergo fakes his execution and takes him to their research facility in Madrid.
 The Templars are after an Apple of Eden, an artifact built by a long-lost civilization.
 Using the Apple's code, they can control humanity's free will and eliminate violence.
 Cal is a descendant of Aguilar, the last person confirmed to be in possession of the Apple.
 Sofia, Alan's daughter and the head scientist, puts Cal in the Animus, a machine which allows him to relive (and the scientists to observe) Aguilar's genetic memories, so that Abstergo can learn the Apple's whereabouts.

-In 1492, Aguilar and his partner, María, are deployed to rescue Ahmed, who has been kidnapped by the Templar Grand Master Tomas de Torquemada, to coerce Ahmed's father, Sultan Muhammad XII, to surrender the Apple.
+In 1492, Aguilar and his partner, María, are deployed to rescue Ahmed, who has been kidnapped by the Templar Grand Master Tomas de Torquemada, to coerce Ahmed's father, the Sultan of Granada, to surrender the Apple.
 Aguilar and María intercept the Templars, but are overpowered and captured by Torquemada's enforcer, Ojeda.
 Sofia then pulls Cal out of the Animus.

 Cal encounters other Assassin descendants held captive at the facility, most of whom are suspicious of him, with the exceptions of Lin, a descendant of 16th-century Chinese Assassin Shao Jun; and Moussa, a descendant of 18th-century Haitian Assassin Baptiste.
 Cal begins experiencing hallucinations, dubbed "the Bleeding Effect", of both Aguilar and Joseph.
 During their sessions, Sofia confides in Cal that her mother was likewise murdered by an Assassin, sharing his hatred of the Brotherhood.